-2.1.3 2.1.3 Competency: Advance human rights and social, economic, and environmental justice. ation Practice Behaviors: Student Learning Agreement Activities to Meet Competency Final 3.1 Apply understanding of social, economic, and environmental justice to advocate for human rights at the individual and system levels.
-3.2 Engage in practices that advance social, economic, and environmental justice.
+Practice Behaviors: Student Learning Agreement Activities to Meet Competency Midterm Final 3.1 Apply understanding of social, economic, and environmental justice to advocate for human rights at the individual and system levels.
+Student Learning Agreement Activities to Meet Competency Midterm Final 3.2 Engage in practices that advance social, economic, and environmental justice.
+Image: Content of the social of t

 5 The student is exceeding expected competency in this area for generalist social work practice.
-22 4 The student is demonstrating expected competency in this area.
-SENIORS 3 The student is demonstrating beginning competency in this area SEC.
-2 The student is gaining experience and meeting expectations in this area 29 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
-NORS 0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future.
-E N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area
+92 4 The student is demonstrating expected competency in this area.
+TORS 3 The student is demonstrating beginning competency in this area SEN 2 The student is gaining experience and meeting expectations in this area 80 1 The student has not as yet met the expectations in this area, but there is evidence that the student will meet the expectations in the near future.
+IORS 0 The student has not met the expectations in this area, and there is not much evidence that the student will meet the expectations in this area in the near future.
+S N/A Not applicable, as the student has not had the opportunity to demonstrate competence in this area